‘The love he gave’: Family vows to keep Sayfollah Musallet’s memory alive

 At the same time, Samera said he was still youthful and fun-loving: He liked to watch comedy movies, shop for clothes and make late-night trips to the WaWa convenience store.

-One of her fondest memories came when Sayfollah was only 14, and they went together to a baseball game featuring the Kansas City Royals.
+One of her fondest memories came when Sayfollah was only 14, and they went together to a baseball game featuring the Kansas City Royals and the Tampa Bay Rays.

 “When we got there, he could smell the popcorn and all the hot dogs.
 He bought everything he could see and said, ‘We’re going to share!'” she told Al Jazeera.